 1.9.4 Purpose of notifications

-Notifications sent from your extension must relate to that extension or to other extensions you publish in Microsoft Edge Add-ons store and must not include promotional messages of any kind that aren't related to your extensions.
+Notifications sent from your extension must relate to that extension or to other extensions you publish in the Microsoft Edge Add-ons store, and must not include promotional messages of any kind that aren't related to your extension.

 For all advertising related activities, the following requirements apply:

-The primary content of your extension must not be advertising, and advertising must be clearly distinguishable from other content in your extension.
+The primary content of your extension must not be advertising, and your extension should not bundle other extension offers within the same flow.

 1.10.3 Quality of advertising

 The primary purpose of your extension must not be to get users to click ads.

 Your extension must not do anything that interferes with or diminishes the visibility, value, or quality of any ads that it does display.